Visual learning: Gender differences

 Studies have indicated that adolescents learn best through 10 various styles: reading, manipulative activity, teacher explanation, auditory stimulation, visual demonstration, visual stimulation (electronic), visual stimulation (just pictures), games, social interaction, and personal experience.
 According to the study, young adult males demonstrate a preference for learning through activities they are able to manipulate while young adult females show a greater preference for learning through teacher notes visually or by using graphs, and through reading.
 This suggests that men are more visually stimulated, interested in information that they can have physical direct control over.
 Women, on the other hand, learn best through reading information and having it explained by spoken word.

-Lack of evidence
+Evidence for and against

 Although learning styles have "enormous popularity", educational psychologists regard them as urban legends.
 While both children and adults express personal preferences, there is no evidence that identifying a student's learning style produces better outcomes.
 There is significant evidence against the widely touted "meshing hypothesis" (that a student will learn best if taught in a method deemed appropriate for that student's learning style).
 Well-designed studies "flatly contradict the popular meshing hypothesis", and some suggest that students perform better when not taught with their preferred learning style.
 Rather than targeting instruction to the right learning style, students appear to benefit most from mixed modality presentations, for instance using both auditory and visual techniques for all students.

+The Picture Superiority Effect refers to the obverved phenomenon that pictures and images are more likely to be remembered than words.
+This is evidence that visual information can aid memorization and learning.